Doctoral Program Committee and Course Plan

 A Doctoral Program Committee and Course Plan must be submitted to the Office of Graduate Studies no later than the end of your second semester in the doctoral program.
 This must include any language or research tool requirements (if applicable).

 Generally, courses taken before admission to the doctoral program cannot be included in the Doctoral Requirements section of the program of study form.
-At least 45 hours of the student’s doctoral coursework is to be completed after the approval of the program of study by the dean for Graduate Studies.
-Any subsequent change in the program must be approved by the supervisory committee and the Dean for Graduate Studies.
+Please note that foundation courses and courses taken outside of the University of Nebraska Graduate College cannot be used to fulfill doctoral requirements.
+The program committee must include at least two members of graduate faculty from the student's program; this typically consists of the doctoral program chair and advisor.
+Any subsequent change in the program must be approved by the committee and the dean for Graduate Studies.

 The minimum amount of graduate credit for the PhD is 90 semester hours, including a dissertation.
 Some programs require more hours.
 Please refer to the degree requirements for your individual degree.